 Is OTT Becoming the New Norm?

 According to a recent study by Allied Market Research, the Over-the-top (OTT) video market is set to reach US$330 billion by 2025.
 This represents a compound annual growth rate (CAGR) of as much as 16.7% between 2017 and 2025.
-This growth is hardly surprising when you look at the huge variety of content being offered OTT, with more and more live streaming channels being launch and some great advancements in OTT technology.
+This growth is hardly surprising when you look at the huge variety of content being offered OTT, with more and more live streaming channels being launched and some great advancements in OTT technology.

 In the US, a recent study by the National Telecommunications & Information Administration (NTIA) found that a clear majority of viewers do at least some of their video watching online.
 This is further substantiated by eMarketer which says that Americans are spending more time with mobile screens than television.